jdesalle/linfo2142_project/report.rst

 With 100 iterations, we seemed to have more stable results :

 .. image:: images/basicPlot3.png
-    :width: 500
+    :width: 80%

-We see that over all QUIC is faster and spend less time to connect : This is probably to QUIC's handshake which uses the mode 0-RTT [1], where the transport, cryptographic handshake and the http3 requests can be sent in a single operation with a 0 Round-Trip Time.
+We see that over all QUIC is faster and spend less time to connect : This is probably to QUIC's handshake which uses the mode 0-RTT [1], where the transport and cryptographic handshake can be sent in a single operation along with the http3 requests in the first connection and makes a 0 Round-Trip Time possible.

 [1] https://blog.cloudflare.com/even-faster-connection-establishment-with-quic-0-rtt-resumption/